 The Mississippi Sandhill Crane National Wildlife Refuge is home to endangered Mississippi sandhill cranes.
 These tall, grassland birds number 129 and visitors hope to catch a glimpse of them.

 CraneFest celebrates the outdoors and the diverse wildlife and people of Mississippi.
-It is a free, family friendly event for all ages.
+This nature festival is a free, family friendly event for all ages.

 Birds of Prey and & Bugs